Skip to main content

 Annual Faculty Awards

-The Foundation provides a substantial dollar award along with valuable and heart-felt SLCC-wide recognition of teaching excellence at SLCC.
+The SLCC Foundation provides a substantial dollar award along with valuable and heart-felt SLCC-wide recognition of teaching excellence at SLCC.
 The Teaching Excellence Award reflects a cumulative body of teaching excellence including a sound understanding of teaching practice and successful work with students.
 Awards are given to full-time and adjunct faculty.
 All members of the SLCC College community - students, faculty members, staff, and administrators - are invited to nominate a faculty member.
-This award is managed by Faculty Development & Transformational Educational Initiatives and the Office of the Provost For more information and questions, please contact Rachel Marcial, Assistant Director of Faculty Development at .
+This award is managed by the Faculty Teaching & Learning Center and the Office of the Provost For more information and questions, please contact Alia Criddle, Interim Director of the Faculty Teaching and Learning Center at alia.criddle@slcc.edu

 Process